krakenjs/kraken-js/README.md

 ```

 #### `onKrakenMount` (*Function*, optional)
-Provides a synchronus hook which executes once kraken mounts.
-It take express `app` instance as first argument, and `options` as the second.
+Provides a synchronous hook which executes once kraken mounts.
+It takes an express `app` instance as the first argument, and `options` as the second.
 The signature of this handler is `function (app, options)`.

 #### `uncaughtException` (*Function*, optional)
 Handler for `uncaughtException` errors outside of the middleware chain.
 See the [endgame](https://github.com/krakenjs/endgame) module for defaults.